-Fishing For Southern Flounder
+Fishing For South Carolina Flounder

-If you don’t want to invest in a full sinking line.
-I really like Rio’s Versa Leader which can be purchased for under $12 and offers a ton of versatility with the simple loop to loop connections.
+If you don’t want to invest a bunch of money in a full sinking take a look at Rio’s Versa Leader which can be purchased for under $12.
+These leaders offer a lot of versatility with the simple loop to loop connection.
 The versa leader has a PVC coating that adds weight.
 It’s offered in a 1.5 – 7 inch per second sink rate .
-The 3.9 and 5.6 are my top choices for flounder and Sea Trout fishing in our local waters.
+The 3.9 and 5.6 are my top choices for flounder and Sea Trout fishing.
 Fly selection is simple.
-Bait fish patterns like the Clouser Minnow tied with chartreuse are always the first out of my box.
-I don’t know what it is about chartreuse but Flounder can’t resist it.
+Bait fish patterns like the Clouser Minnows tied in chartreuse.
 Here’s a link of my Top Picks for Fly Fishing Saltwater species like Flounder, Sea Trout and Redfish.
-Big Flounder have shown up in great numbers the past few weeks and will continue to invade our marsh through fall.
-The next time you go to chase South Carolina flounder don’t forget about that buggy whip!